nikitavoloboev/data/productivity/flow/Rules.md

 - Lowercase all deck names and folders
 - Follow the same capitalising rules as in markdown for making cards
 	- start all cards capitalised
+- Don't make a card of a fact or something that you can easily look up

 ## Product Hunt
 - Add products I like to an appropriate collection